camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 The security implementation snippets for the REST Api part can be found in package ``org.camunda.bpm.extension.keycloak.showcase.rest``.

 Besides a typical Web security configuration ``RestApiSecurityConfig`` including OAuth 2.0 Resource Server support we need a ``KeycloakAuthenticationFilter`` registered at the end of the Spring Security Filter Chain.
-It's job is to pass the authenticated user id and groupIds to Camunda's IdentityService:
+Its job is to pass the authenticated user id and groupIds to Camunda's IdentityService:

 ```java
 @Override